Regularized Nonlinear Acceleration: Regularized Nonlinear Acceleration of Convergence

+Using these expressions, we can compare convergence rates between convergence acceleration in~Algorithm~\ref{algo:acc_fixedpoint_reg} and Nesterov's method.
+In Figure \ref{fig:speedup_acc} we illustrate the difference on a particular instance where $\|x_0-x^*\|=10^{-4}$, $L = 1$, $\mu = M = 0.1$.
+We see that, despite the highly conservative nature of this bound, for small $k$ at least our method is faster than Nesterov's acceleration.

+When using the gradient method, this result bounds all quantities present in Theorem \ref{theo:global_bound_acc} as a function of $\mu,\,L,\,M$ and $\|x_0-x^*\|$.
+Asymptotically, i.e. when ${\|x_0-x^*\| \rightarrow 0}$ and we are starting close enough to the optimal point, we show that we recover the acceleration rate for linear sequences in Proposition~\ref{prop:linear_rate_acceleration} if the regularization parameter $\lambda$ il well-chosen.

-\begin{corollary} Assume we used the gradient method with stepsize in $]0,\frac{2}{L}[$ on a $L$-smooth $\mu$-strongly convex function $f$ with Lipschitz-continuous Hessian of constant $M$.
-Then the asymptotic convergence of RMPE algorithm (i.e. when $x_0$ is close to $x^*$), with parameter $k$ and $\lambda = \beta \|P\|_2$, is controlled by
+\begin{proposition} Assume we used the gradient method on a $L$-smooth and $\mu$-strongly convex function with Lipschitz-continuous Hessian to generate the sequence $\tilde x_i$.
+Setting $\lambda = O(\|x_0-x^*\|^s)$ with $s\in ]2,\frac{8}{3}[$ and ${\|x_0-x^*\| \rightarrow 0}$ (i.e., starting close enough to the optimal point), then the rate of convergence of the extrapolated point is bounded by